Gundagai lore: Etymology and dindsenchas

 George Augustus Robinson, Chief Protector of Aborigines in Port Phillip, commented that Gundagai was remarkable for its nomenclature when passing through the town in 1844.

 As Gundagai is a place of significant Irish, Scottish and English settlement post the arrival of the Europeans, Celtic and English landscape understanding or dindsenchas is also evident at Gundagai.
 The story of the 'Ghost of Kimo Hill', (in 'Gundagai Ghosts' below), is one example of this.
 Gundagai Shire Council also had a ward system of Municipal Governance until recent times. but is now composed of eight councillors elected proportionally.
 'West Ward' at Gundagai is still delineated by West Street.
 The ward system originates from Scotland and Eastern England where wards, that are watchful spirits that protect settlements from internal troubles and external dangers, ... form nightly a ring of benevolent spiritual protection against harmful spirits.
 Once the spirits are driven from the landscape, the protection is no longer forthcoming and the settlement is open to psychic ills.
 Beating the Bounds, the religious form of wards, is still practised in some parishes in the Anglican Diocese of Canberra and Goulburn.
 Cursed is he who transgresseth the bounds or doles of his neighbour.
 Gundagai's Anglican parish still has 'wardens'.

 The Right Reverend Trevor Edwards Vicar General of the Anglican Church and Assistant Bishop of the Diocese of Canberra and Goulburn, commented in September 2011, on the stories held within the walls of St John's Church Gundagai when he led the commemoration of the laying of the foundation stone of that church in 1861 Outside the walls of the St John's church at Gundagai are also the stories of multiple events and aspects of culture not the least the two oak trees outside the Anglican Rectory.

-Gundagai's rich history of song, verse, epic sagas and notable events beginning first with that of Australian Aboriginal cultural heritage then on to multiple other ontologies with the arrival of the Europeans; that are also remembered within placenames and recalled throughout landscape is evidence of the rich tapestry that is Gundagai today.
+Gundagai's history includes song, verse, and events.
+These began with Australian Aboriginal cultural heritage and continued with the arrival of Europeans.
+These elements are present in placenames and the landscape.